ksgwxfan/climate-parser/README.md

 Loading data is done through the `clmtAnalyze()` function.
 * Find the filename of interest
-  * running `csvFileList()` will return a list of CSV files in the current directory (helps if your directory is cluttered)
+  * running `csvFileList()` will return a list of CSV files in the current directory.
+Included is a sample-call using that csv file
+  * remember your file should be in the same directory as your script

 run `clmtAnalyze("city-data.csv")`
-* OPTIONAL: `clmtAnalyze` accepts 2 optional keyword arguments: `city="cityname.csv"` or `station="station_text"`
+* RECOMMENDED For 2 or more stations: `clmtAnalyze` accepts 2 optional keyword arguments: `city="cityname.csv"` or `station="station_text"`
   * Example: `clmtAnalyze("city-name.csv",city="City Name",station="Multiple")`
-* This would be helpful if you're working with a csv that has data from multiple stations
   * The default setting would be using the [GHCND Station ID](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/ghcnd-stations.txt) and Station Name (which typically includes the cityname)
-* You wouldn't want to represent all of the data as originating from one place if you used multiple stations
+  * But you may not want to represent all of the data as originating from one place if you used multiple stations

 Wait for the script to complete.
 At the end you'll receive a notice of monthly data missing from the record and the time it took to run the script
 ```